 When your thermostat is set to Eco, your system might still turn on in some cases:

 Your Nest thermostat gives you a temperature range that you can select from when you set an Eco Temperature.
-The Eco Temperature ranges that you can choose from are: 4–21°C (40–70°F ) for heating mode and 24–32°C (76–90°F) for cooling mode.
+The Eco Temperature ranges that you can choose from are: 4–21°C (40–70°F) for heating mode and 24–32°C (76–90°F) for cooling mode.

 More help for choosing a temperature

-If you want to emphasise your comfort over energy savings, try a Heat to Eco Temperature a few degrees lower, or a Cool to temperature a few degrees higher than what you typically set your old thermostat to most of the time.
+| What temperature did you set your old thermostat to? | If you want to focus on your comfort over energy savings, try a slightly lower Heat to Eco Temperature.
+You can also try a Cool to temperature a few degrees higher than what you typically set your old thermostat to most of the time. |

-Try selecting a slightly lower heating temperature or higher cooling temperature than your old thermostat setting for when you leave your home.
-Your Nest thermostat only switches to the Eco Temperature when your home is unoccupied, so you may not notice the temperature difference.
+| When you leave home, do you normally change your thermostat's temperature to save energy? | Try choosing a slightly lower heating temperature or higher cooling temperature than the thermostat setting that you usually use when you leave.
+Your Nest thermostat only uses Eco Temperature when no one is home, so you might not feel a change. |

-If you really want to focus on saving energy, try setting your heating and cooling for Eco Temperature a bit more aggressively, but don't go beyond what you feel will be comfortable for you, other people and your pets.
+| What are the lowest or highest temperatures that you'd feel fine with? | If you really want to focus on saving energy, set your heating and cooling for Eco Temperature a bit more aggressively.
+But don't make it too cold or hot for you, other people and your pets. |

 Considerations for choosing an Eco Temperature